guldenturgay/Coursera_Capstone/README.md

 ### To show the notebook with visualizations

-Since GitHub does not render Jupyter Notebook, you can use the following lonk to see the visualizations. https://nbviewer.jupyter.org/github/guldenturgay/Coursera_Capstone/blob/master/data_science_capstone_project.ipynb
+Since GitHub does not render Jupyter Notebook, you can use the following link to see the visualizations. https://nbviewer.jupyter.org/github/guldenturgay/Coursera_Capstone/blob/master/data_science_capstone_project.ipynb